kelvinlinkk/DialogJS/README.md

 ## TODO
 ### New Commands
-- [ effect ] : This command enables users to manipulate images or modify audio files.

 - [ particle ] : This command can be used to create effects such as wind, rain, shooting stars, or other visual elements.

 ### functions